hardhats/vista-install-docs/New/InitializeVistA.rst

 your message, such as the infamous Hello world.
 Next will be line 2> and if you are done, just hit enter and at EDIT Option: you can do the same.
 At Send mail
 to: POSTMASTER// enter the initials you used for your DUZ which were probably DBA for System Manager.
-You will then be told when MailMan was last used, which is probably NEVER.
+You will then be told when Mailman was last used, which is probably NEVER.
 Hit enter at And Send to: and you should receive the message Select Message option: Transmit now// at which you hit enter and will hopefully receive the message Sending [1] Sent.
 Type ``^`` to exit.

 Now see if you received it.
 Log on using ``D ^ZU``.
 At the Systems Manager prompt, type ``MAILMAN MENU``.
-Then at the Select MailMan Menu Option: type ``NEW`` Messages and Responses.
+Then at the Select Mailman Menu Option: type ``NEW`` Messages and Responses.
 Read the mail.

 .. figure::